hate

 Etymology

 From Middle English hate (noun), probably from Old English hatian (to hate, verb) and/or Old Norse hatr (hate, noun).
 Merged with Middle English hete, hæte, heate (hate), from Old English hete, from Proto-Germanic *hataz (hatred, hate), from Proto-Indo-European *keh₂d- (strong emotion).
-Cognate with West Frisian haat, Dutch haat, German Hass, Norwegian and Swedish hat.
+Cognate with West Frisian haat, Dutch haat, German Hass, Danish had, Norwegian and Swedish hat.

 The verb is from Middle English haten, from Old English hatian (to hate, treat as an enemy), from Proto-West Germanic *hatēn, from Proto-Germanic *hatāną (to hate), from Proto-Germanic *hataz, from the same root as above.